Kazushi Sakuraba: Pride 2 through 8

 Eager to capitalize on Sakuraba's shoot wrestling prowess to reverse the perception that Japanese professional wrestlers were inferior to Brazilian combatants (in part perpetuated by his teammates' own defeats), Sakuraba's next three bouts were scheduled against Brazilian jiu-jitsu black belts Vitor Belfort, Allan Goes and luta livre black belt Ebenezer Fontes Braga.
-In a trend that would continue through Sakuraba's Pride career, each opponent occupied a spot near the top of the 205-pound class at the time of their meeting with him and held a weight advantage of around 20 pounds.
+In a trend that continued through Sakuraba's Pride career, each opponent occupied a spot near the top of the 205-pound class at the time of their fight and held a weight advantage of around 20 pounds.

-Sakuraba's match against Goes would be an instrumental point in his fighting's style evolution, pitted against an opponent with a strong defensive guard.
-Through the bout, Sakuraba attempted several moves to bypass the stationary Goes's defense, including leglocks, dives and kicks to the legs, but he also would have to defend, as Goes was relentless in his upkicks and submission counterattacks.
-Sakuraba was threatened by a rear naked choke several times, and in turn he almost finished Allan as well with an armbar, but none of it came to fruition.
-Due to the absence of judges in Pride's ruleset at the time, the match was ruled a draw.
+Sakuraba's match against Goes was instrumental point in his fighting's style evolution, pitted against an opponent with a strong defensive guard.
+Through the bout, Sakuraba attempted several moves to bypass the stationary Goes's defense, including leglocks, dives and kicks to the legs, but he also has to defend, as Goes was relentless in his upkicks and submission counterattacks.
+Sakuraba was threatened by a rear naked choke several times, and in turn almost finished Allan with an armbar, but none of it came to fruition.
+Due to the absence of judges in Pride's ruleset at the time, the match was declared a draw.
 Sakuraba, always humble, stated "I fight his style, not mine.
 I think I lost the fight", although Goes, a Carlson Gracie protege, would similarly state in a later interview "I've been training my whole life on the ground, and to me, [Sakuraba] was the best guy I ever faced on the ground".

-Belfort would be a different matchup, as his boxing prowess was known aside from his great grappling credentials.
+Belfort was be a different matchup, as his boxing prowess was known aside from his great grappling credentials.
 However, despite several big flurries by the Brazilian to open the match, Sakuraba went unscathed and took Belfort down, proceeding to land ground and pound.
-As Belfort would not leave the mat through the match, in part due to a broken hand in one of his own combos, Sakuraba deployed his improved strategy and punished Vitor with leg kicks and jumping stomps to the head, as well as landing unanswered striking combinations every time Belfort was called up by the referee.
+As Belfort would not leave the mat through the match, in part due to a broken hand in one of his combos, Sakuraba deployed his improved strategy and punished Vitor with leg kicks and jumping stomps to the head, as well as landing unanswered striking combinations every time Belfort was called up by the referee.
 At the end, as Pride had just implemented the judges system, Sakuraba was awarded his first decision victory unanimously.

 Unlike the previous two matches, Kazushi faced in Braga a consistently aggressive opponent, with the luta livre practitioner landing effective muay thai knees and kicks until Sakuraba put him down.
 The Japanese wrestler continued his signature guard assault, but also outstruck Braga in his last standing segment before taking him down again and lock an armbar for the tap out.